 - Employees are required to make a change to their direct deposit account information should there be a change in their financial institution.

-- Employees can change or EDIT an existing balance account online (My Self Service > Payroll and Compensation > Direct Deposit), or a Direct Deposit Authorization form can be faxed to Payroll and Tax Services.
-These forms may be accessed on the Finance and Accounting website as well as Human Resource Services.
+- Employees can change or edit an existing balance account online (My Self Service > Payroll and Compensation > Direct Deposit), or a Direct Deposit Authorization form can be faxed to Payroll and Tax Services.

-- Overpayments can be prevented with timely terminations/job actions and careful review and correction of employee Time & Labor records.
-Several tools are available to help departments review paychecks such as the Preliminary Paylists and Final Paylists.
-Preliminary Paylists are available on Wednesday, Thursday and Friday during the week that includes the pay end date and will reflect a non-exempt employee’s approved hours in the system as of the prior day and an exempt employee’s regular and approved exception hours as of the prior day.
+- Overpayments can be prevented with the timely processing of ePAF associated with terminations and other pay changes and the careful review and correction of employee Time & Labor records.
+Several tools are available to help departments review paychecks, such as the Preliminary Paylists and Final Paylists.
+Preliminary Paylists are available on Wednesday, Thursday and Friday during the week that includes the pay end date.
+This report will reflect a non-exempt employee’s approved hours in the system as of the prior day and an exempt employee’s regular and approved exception hours as of the prior day.
 Any Additional Pay entered by the department and approved by Levels 1 and 2 as of the prior day will also be included on the Preliminary Paylists.
-Final Paylists are available on the Monday of pay date week and represent the hours and any Additional Pay that an employee will receive for that pay period.
+Final Paylists are available on the Monday of pay date week and represent the hours and Additional Pay that an employee will receive for that pay period.
 Timely review of the Paylists by staff who are knowledgeable about the department’s employees and the pay they should receive is the best safeguard to prevent wage overpayments.

 - For active employees that receive an overpayment due to a change in time worked, the time should be corrected via the Report Time function.
 This correction will result in an adjustment on the next paycheck.
 Contact University Payroll and Tax Services if the change will result in the employee receiving a negative paycheck for the next pay period.

-- If the overpayment occurs due to an employee termination, University Payroll Services will need to be contacted immediately; with timely communication, the payment can be cancelled before the employee receives the erroneous amount.
+- If the overpayment occurs due to an employee termination, University Payroll Services will need to be contacted immediately so the payment can be cancelled before the employee receives the erroneous amount.

-- If the employee receives a paper check, a Check Cancellation Request form will need to be completed.
-If University Payroll and Tax Services Services is notified prior to mailing checks to employees, the check will be removed and voided by payroll staff.
+- If the employee receives a paper check, a Check-Advice Cancellation Form form will need to be completed.
+If University Payroll and Tax Services is notified prior to mailing checks to employees, the check will be removed and voided by payroll staff.

 - If the employee’s repayment is not received within the same calendar year as the overpayment, any Federal Withholding paid on the net amount overpaid will also be due back to the University.
 Adjustments may require additional tax reporting.